libretime/libretime/docs/developer-manual/design/architecture.md

 ### Play the schedule

-Since the `Play the schedule` has its own requirements in terms of logic and uptime, it is handled separately from the `Create the schedule` block.
+Since the `Play the schedule` has its own requirements in terms of logic and uptime, it's handled separately from the `Create the schedule` block.
 This block needs to be able to be duplicated in a high availability context.

 This block contains the following components: